 We evaluated the dispersion of collision events at different spatial scales for taxonomic groups (amphibians, reptiles, birds, mammals), for the total group of vertebrates and for each seasonal period (rainfall period and dry period).
 The description of road-kill spatial distributions was to evaluate the randomness of these events, and, when there was a non-random distribution, to assess at which scales the aggregation is more intense.
 We used a modified Ripley’s K statistic to evaluate this non-randomness of the spatial distribution of events over multiple scales (Ripley, 1981; Clevenger et al., 2003; Coelho et al., 2008).
 To define the different scales evaluated, we used an initial radius of 100 meters and increments of 500 meters for each step and 1000 simulations.
 This initial radius size was chosen because we considered that it corresponds to a scale on which most common mitigation measures can be effective (Coelho et al., 2008).

-The K statistical analysis is performed as follows: A circle with a determinate radius is centralized on a road-kill event, and the number of other events inside the circle area is summed.
-This analysis can be described as:

-(2)

-K r=Dn(n-1)i=1n2r/ Ci (r)j≠ifij

-Where D = road length, n = number of records; r = radius; i = road-kill event; j = other event; Ci(r) = road length inside a circle of radius r centered on event i; fij = index equals zero if j is outside the circle of radius r centered on i or equal to one if j is inside this area.
-For the interpretation of multiple scales analyzed and the evaluation of significance of possible clusters, we used the function:

-(3)

-Lr=Kr-Ks(r)

-Where Ks(r) = mean K values based on 1,000 simulations of random distribution of the events.
-L(r) values above the confidence limits (95%) obtained by the simulations indicate scales with significant aggregations, and values below these limits represent scales with significant dispersion (Levine, 2000).

-After the identification of the scales with road-kill hotspots, we performed a 2D hotspot identification analysis to recognize where the hotspots were located (Coelho et al., 2012).
-This analysis can be described as:

-(4)

-Hir=2r/Ci(r)i=1nfij

-where: H (r) = aggregation value for point i considering scale r; n = number of hit-and-run events; r = defined radius; i = point on the road layout; j = hit-and-run event; Ci (r) = road length within the circle of radius r centered at point i; fij = index equal to 0 if j is outside the circle of radius r centered on i, or equal to the Z value if j is within that area.
-To assess the significance of the aggregation intensities at each point, the function:

-(5)

-HS=Hir-Hs(r)

-where: Hs(r) = mean of H values in 1,000 simulations of random distribution of the events.
-Values for aggregation intensity above the upper confidence limit (95%) indicate significant road-kill hotspots.
+.